 Dhruv Madeka, a principal applied scientist who had conducted innovative work in developing election forecasting systems at Bloomberg, was among the scientists who had joined Amazon’s forecasting team in 2017.

 Amazon’s forecasting team honed in on the transformer architectures that were shaking up the world of NLP.
-Their new approach, which used decoder-encoder attention mechanisms for context-alignment, was outlined in the paper "MQTransformer: Multi-Horizon Forecasts with Context Dependent and Feedback-Aware Attention" published in December 2020.
-The decoder-encoder attention mechanisms meant that the system could study its own history and improve forecasting accuracy and decrease the volatility of the forecast.
+Their new approach, which used decoder-encoder attention mechanisms for context alignment, was outlined in the paper "MQTransformer: Multi-Horizon Forecasts with Context Dependent and Feedback-Aware Attention", published in December 2020.
+The decoder-encoder attention mechanisms meant that the system could study its own history to improve forecasting accuracy and decrease volatility.

-With MQ Transformer, Amazon now has a unified forecasting model able to make even more accurate predictions across the company’s vast catalog of products.
+With MQ Transformer, Amazon now has a unified forecasting model able to make even more accurate predictions across the company’s vast catalogue of products.

 “Amazon is an exceptional place for a scientist because of the focus on innovation grounded on making a real impact,” says Xu.
 “Thinking big is more than having a bold vision.
 It involves planting seeds, growing it continuously by failing fast, and doubling down on scaling once the evidence of success becomes apparent.”